Answers to many of our Parents Questions

 - The American Academy of Pediatric Dentistry says “a good rule of thumb is: When children are accomplished enough in caring for their own needs that they can get up, bathe and dress themselves and comb their hair without your help – then they are ready to accept full responsibility for their mouth-cleaning program!”

 What are dental sealants?

-Dental sealants protect the chewing surfaces of back teeth where most cavities in children are found.
-Made of clear or shaded plastic, sealants are painted onto the tiny grooves and depressions in the molars.
+Dental sealants protect the chewing surfaces of molars where most cavities in children are found.
+A sealant is a tough material that is painted into the tiny grooves and depressions in the molars.
 By “sealing out” food and plaque, sealants reduce the risk of decay.
 They are quickly and painlessly applied to any baby teeth and permanent teeth that, in the dentist’s opinion, are likely to have decay on the biting surface.
 Sealants must be checked periodically and replaced when necessary, though they generally last for several years.